What Is a Stress Fracture?

 A common stress fracture for runners, gymnasts, and volleyball players, tibia stress fractures take place in the lower leg.
 A person with a tibia stress fracture will experience pain around the shin bone that will worsen with activity but feel better when inactive.

-If you think you may be suffering from a stress fracture of the foot or ankle, call one of the specialty‐trained doctors at BoulderCentre for Orthopedics & Spine by calling 303.449.2730 or by requesting an appointment online.
+If you think you may be suffering from a stress fracture of the foot or ankle, call one of the specialty‐trained doctors at BoulderCentre for Orthopedics & Spine by calling 303.449.2730 or by scheduling an appointment online.